wilgao09/Playlister/README.md

 ### Test Data

 email `xol@ani.com`, password `QWErty123`

 email `bbb`, password `zazazaza`

 The playlist by `AAAAAAAA` titled `TheBestList` has non-rickroll music

 The database root password is `toor`

+The database is dumped in the folder titled `mysql_dump`

 ### Languages